 Where to Buy Legitimate Controllers?

 When it comes to buying Playstation controllers, only buy them from either a physical store or an official website.
+You can visit the official Playstation store on Amazon.

 Bear in mind, there are lots of fake PS4 controllers being sold on Amazon.
 I found one under a company called “PlayStation 4” and even “Sony” that is clearly a fake.
 Be careful.

 Now let’s look at the exact steps to check if a PS4 controller is fake.
-It helps if you have a legit PS4 controller to compare the fake one too.
+It helps if you have a legit PS4 controller to compare the fake one to.
 Fake controllers are getting really hard to spot these days, so it’s time to be a detective.

 If you’re looking to buy a new controller, might I recommend a controller charging station?
 This one is really cool: